A categorical and algebro-geometric theory of localization: Lefschetz-type decompositions from supported classes

 Passing to adjoints under $(i\times i')_*\dashv (i\times i')^!$ yields the natural map of torsors \eqref{eq:Loc-box-model-torsor}.
-If both original torsors are singletons, then the image of the unique pair of localized classes is again unique, and one obtains \eqref{eq:Loc-box-model}. \end{proof}
+If both original torsors are singletons, then the image of the unique pair of localised classes is again unique, and one obtains \eqref{eq:Loc-box-model}. \end{proof}